V-Squared/v2-Product-Pages/README.md

 Community Project to develop, review and publish the product pages of ViPC.
 We are using the following workflow:

-1. **Incubation:** Develop content in GitHub Wiki (here)
+1. **Incubation:** Develop content in GitHub Wiki.
+[List of all ViPC Wikis](#list-of-wikis)
 2. **Scrutiny:** Convert Wiki pages to HTML, publish in gh-pages, community review using GitHub Issues / Forks & Pull Requests
 3. **Publication:** Publish on website

 ## Structure / Table of Contents
-- Each page in this Wiki will be one Product Page on the Web Site
+- Each page in the Wiki of this Repository will be one Product Page on the Web Site
 - A Table of Contents is shown in the Side Bar to the right in this Wiki
 - The Structure in the Side Bare reflects how Structure in the Menu on the final web site